kkg2001/kkg2001/README.md

 - :2nd_place_medal: Runner up in Srishti State Level hackathon held in BMSCE in July 2022
 - :1st_place_medal: I was among the top 3% of the global particpants in International Youth Math Challenge 2021 and awarded with a Gold Honor
 - :paintbrush: I love sketching
 - :books: An avid reader.
-Currently reading-
+  My book list
-   ### Turing's Vision- The Birth of Computer Science by Chris Berndart
+  - ### Theory of Everything by Stephen Hawking
+  - ### The Man Who Knew Infinity by Robert Kanigel